lrnd/resume-assit-bot/README.md

 The top 3 most relevant chunks are selected to create context.

 ## Generating Answers
-The selected chunks and the user query are sent to the OpenAI GPT model (e.g., gpt-4) to generate a detailed, context-aware response.
+The selected chunks and the user query are sent to the OpenAI GPT model (gpt-4o-mini) to generate a detailed, context-aware response.

 # Updating the summary.json
 in the tools folder there is a python script "chunkify-docx.py" which when run